starknet-io/SNIPs/README.md

 ## About

-The goal of the SNIP project is to document standardized protocols for StarkNet related softwares and to document them in a high quality and implementable way.
+The goal of the SNIP project is to document standardized protocols for StarkNet related software and to document them in a high quality and implementable way.

 ## SNIP Process